mmvisualgit/TMQTT3---Pascal/README.md

 ![The GUI](https://github.com/mmvisualgit/TMQTT3---Pascal/blob/main/MQTT_Demo.png?raw=true)

 * First connect to the server
-* "+" can publush a value
+* "+" can publish a value
-* "+" can add a spbscribe, "-" can unsubscribe
+* "+" can add a subscribe, "-" can unsubscribe

 ## Points of Note